 - restructuring of an acquisition of an automotive concern and development of strategy for merger or asset sale

-- representing a private equity fund thatpecializes in investments in India, with an $85 million credit facility loan to the fund
+- representing a private equity fund that specializes in investments in India, with an $85 million credit facility loan to the fund

-- a major solar developer in raising funding of tax equity for residential solar portfolios
+- representing major solar developers and sponsors in raising funding of tax equity for residential solar portfolios

-- a bank in tax equity collaboration with a developer for development of a 100.5 MW wind power generation facility
+- representing bank sponsor in tax equity collaboration with a developer for development of a 100.5 MW wind power generation facility

 - representing a consortium of Owners, including a premier company in turn-key power plant industry, in the development and project financing of the construction of a 300 MW heavy oil-fired power plant in Myanmar

 - representing the Government of Liberia in connection with the development of a 125 MW, coal-fired power project with one of India’s largest steel, iron and coal conglomerates

 - representing for-profit and non-profit universities in Africa in various shareholder matters

 Mr. Mohammad is active in various pro bono matters including:

 - representing Claimants denied social security disability benefits before the Social Security Administration